 Baozun to Announce First Quarter 2023 Unaudited Financial Results on May 25, 2023

-/EIN News/ -- SHANGHAI, China, May 12, 2023 (GLOBE NEWSWIRE) -- Baozun Inc. (Nasdaq: BZUN and HKEX: 9991) (“Baozun”, the “Company” or the “Group”), a leading brand e-commerce solution provider and digital commerce enabler in China, today announced that it will release its unaudited financial results for the first quarter ended March 31, 2023 (the “Results”), on Thursday, May 25, 2023, before the open of U.S. markets.
+SHANGHAI, China, May 12, 2023 (GLOBE NEWSWIRE) -- Baozun Inc. BZUN ("Baozun", the "Company" or the "Group"), a leading brand e-commerce solution provider and digital commerce enabler in China, today announced that it will release its unaudited financial results for the first quarter ended March 31, 2023 (the "Results"), on Thursday, May 25, 2023, before the open of U.S. markets.

 The Company will host a conference call to discuss the earnings at 7:30 a.m.
 Eastern Time on Thursday, May 25, 2023 (7:30 p.m.
 Beijing time on the same day).